Marker-Inc-Korea/AutoRAG/docs/source/data_creation/ragas.md

 qa_df = generate_qa_ragas(corpus_df, test_size=50)
 ```

-This will make QA set with 50 questions using RAGAS evaluation data generation method.
+This will make QA set with 50 questions using the RAGAS evaluation data generation method.

 You can use output `qa_df` directly for AutoRAG optimization.